Here's Where You Can Watch the Washington Mystics in the WNBA Finals

 Will any bars be screening the matchup?

 If you’re hoping to grab a brew while watching the game, a number of DC bars are playing the finals.
-Yard House (812 7th St. NW) in Chinatown held a Mystics watch party during the semifinals, and plans to show the games during the finals as well.
-Game-day hubs Penn Quarter Sports Tavern (639 Indiana Ave.
-NW), Walters Sports Bar (10 N St. SE), and Lou’s City Bar (1400 Irving St. NW) will also be airing the games.
-In Navy Yard, craft beer haven The Brig (1007 8th St. SE) and Mission (1221 Van St. SE) will also be watch spots.
-For something more low-key, The Pug (1234 H Street NE) will be showing Mystics games with sound.
+Yard House (812 7th St., NW) in Chinatown held a Mystics watch party during the semifinals, and plans to show the games during the finals as well.
+Game-day hubs Penn Quarter Sports Tavern (639 Indiana Ave., NW), Walters Sports Bar (10 N St., SE), and Lou’s City Bar (1400 Irving St., NW) will also be airing the games.
+In Navy Yard, craft beer haven The Brig (1007 8th St. SE) and Mission (1221 Van St., SE) will also be watch spots.
+For something more low-key, The Pug (1234 H St., NE) will be showing Mystics games with sound.

+Pitchers’ sister bar A League of Her Own (2319 18th St., NW) is the perfect spot for LGBTQ sports fans to catch the playoffs – the Adams Morgan hangout has been playing Mystics games all season long.

 What do I need to know about the Mystics?